 The lilacs are blooming now instead of in May, which is when lilacs always, always bloom.
-I'm happy to see and smell them whenever they appear, but I think we're all feel let down when the blooming season ends early this year and we settle in for a long, dull summer.
+I'm happy to see and smell them whenever they appear, but I think we'll feel let down when the blooming season ends early this year and we settle in for a long, dull, hot summer.

 From a wonderful old bush on Marlborough Street, today.